tharper/slcc_javascript/courseContent/Week 3/README.md

 Hide the box when clicked

 ## PROBLEM 5
-Change <p> class from "lead" to "not-lead"
+Change the paragraph's class from "lead" to "not-lead"

 ## PROBLEM 6
 Swap Out the Current Image with img2.jpg